 Is there a limit to how much fat you can gain in, say, a single day?

-Can 24 hours of uninhibited gluttony really lead to several pounds of fat gain, as some claim?
+Can 24 hours of uninhibited gluttony lead to several pounds of fat gain, as some claim?

-Well, that’s what you’re going to learn in this article.
+Well, that’s what you’ll learn in this article.

-The truth is that you can gain a large amount of fat from a single day of bingeing, but it’s probably less than you think.
+The long story short is you can gain a large amount of fat after a single day of bingeing, but it’s probably less than you think.

-By the end of this article, you’ll know how your body stores fat, how much fat you can really gain in a single day, and how to minimize fat gain if you have your heart set on plundering the kitchen.
+By the end of this article, you’ll know how your body stores fat, how much fat you can really gain in a single day of overeating, and how to minimize fat gain if you have your heart set on engaging in some holiday hoggishness.

 Let’s jump right in.